 Nutrients are categorized by dieticians as the essential substances humans require for their day-to-day growth, maintenance, and repair of the body.
 Experts currently divide them into six key nutrients necessary for a healthy human diet.
 These are four macronutrients – fat, protein, carbohydrates, water, and two micronutrients encompassing minerals and vitamins.
 The first four are macronutrients since they make up a significantly larger part of our diets than the latter 2.
 Essential minerals and vitamins, in comparison, are only needed in trace amounts, though that does not mean they are any less vital.
 Each of these nutrients is elaborated on slightly in this article.

 Carbohydrates are your body’s primary energy source.
 They are divided into three types, sugars, fibers, and starches.
 Fiber is also key for promoting strong digestive health.
 Previously, nutritionists have argued that “complex” carbohydrates, such as brown bread, are healthier since they contain more fiber and make you feel full for longer.
 However, in real terms, there is little evidence to suggest that they are more nutritious, other than their higher levels of fiber.
 Sugar should naturally be avoided as a major source of carbohydrates, though.
 This is because they are an inefficient energy source and have a host of other health risks associated with them.
+You can try healthy meals delivery to make sure you get the perfect well balance diet.

 Consuming excessive amounts of fatty food is typically considered a marker of a poor diet.
 And while it is, of course, important to eat them in moderation, fat is, however, still one of the essential parts of any diet.
 Like carbohydrates, they are an important source of energy.
 In addition, they play a large structural role in cells within the human body and are important carriers of soluble vitamins into the body.
 For healthier sources of fat, white fish, nuts, and olives are all good choices.